serverless/enterprise/docs/README.md

 }
 ```

-Events trigger serverless Functions.
 The Serverless Platform tries to use event-driven design frequently and describes data as Events as much as possible.
 This includes asynchronous bits of data, as well as synchronous requests or commands, like an HTTP request.

 Events on the Serverless Platform can be used with or without the Event Gateway.
 Though, the Event Gateway gives you powerful abilities to dispatch, route, share and trace Events.